Austria-Hungary: Prelude to World War I

-Prelude

-Sarajevo assassination

-On 28 June 1914, Archduke Franz Ferdinand visited the Bosnian capital, Sarajevo.
-A group of six assassins (Cvjetko Popović, Gavrilo Princip, Muhamed Mehmedbašić, Nedeljko Čabrinović, Trifko Grabež, Vaso Čubrilović) from the nationalist group Mlada Bosna, supplied by the Black Hand, had gathered on the street where the Archduke's motorcade would pass. Čabrinović threw a grenade at the car, but missed.
-It injured some people nearby, and Franz Ferdinand's convoy could carry on.
-The other assassins failed to act as the cars drove past them quickly.
-About an hour later, when Franz Ferdinand was returning from a visit at the Sarajevo Hospital, the convoy took a wrong turn into a street where Gavrilo Princip by coincidence stood.
-With a pistol, Princip shot and killed Franz Ferdinand and his wife Sophie.
-The reaction among the Austrian people was mild, almost indifferent.
-As historian Z. A. B. Zeman later wrote, "the event almost failed to make any impression whatsoever.
-On Sunday and Monday [June 28 and 29], the crowds in Vienna listened to music and drank wine, as if nothing had happened."

-Escalation of violence in Bosnia

-The assassination excessively intensified the existing traditional religion-based ethnic hostilities in Bosnia.
-However, in Sarajevo itself, Austrian authorities encouraged violence against the Serb residents, which resulted in the Anti-Serb riots of Sarajevo, in which Catholic Croats and Bosnian Muslims killed two and damaged numerous Serb-owned buildings.
+The 28 June 1914 assassination of Archduke Franz Ferdinand in the Bosnian capital, Sarajevo, excessively intensified the existing traditional religion-based ethnic hostilities in Bosnia.
+However, in Sarajevo itself, Austrian authorities encouraged violence against the Serb residents, which resulted in anti-Serb riots in Sarajevo, in which Catholic Croats and Bosnian Muslims killed two and damaged numerous Serb-owned buildings.
 Writer Ivo Andrić referred to the violence as the "Sarajevo frenzy of hate."
 Violent actions against ethnic Serbs were organized not only in Sarajevo but also in many other larger Austro-Hungarian cities in modern-day Croatia and Bosnia and Herzegovina.
 Austro-Hungarian authorities in Bosnia and Herzegovina imprisoned and extradited approximately 5,500 prominent Serbs, 700 to 2,200 of whom died in prison.
-460 Serbs were sentenced to death and a predominantly Muslim special militia known as the Schutzkorps was established and carried out the persecution of Serbs.
+Four hundred sixty Serbs were sentenced to death and a predominantly Muslim special militia known as the Schutzkorps was established and carried out the persecution of Serbs.